 By 1914 the First World War broke out and the Netherlands, and thus its fleet, was neutral.
 Thus the ships could continue to sail and should not be torpedoed.
 The question was how good was the U boat Commander in keep to the arrangement ?
-The ships sailed full with passengers trying to get home or out of Europe and the passengers on the voyage just after the outbreak of the war, were so grateful for a safe delivery to the USA, that the Captain and the ship received a special plaque as an acknowledgment.
+The ships sailed full with passengers trying to get home or out of Europe and the passengers on the voyage just after the outbreak of the war, were so grateful for a safe delivery to the USA, that the Captain and the ship received a special plaque as an acknowledgement.

 The Nieuw Amsterdam (I) was one of the few ships which sailed throughout the war, even after the unlimited Submarine war was declared by Imperial Germany.
 It carried eastbound full cargo holds of grain which were a life line for the Dutch population, especially in the West of the Netherlands.
 The ships speed made it reasonably safe against torpedoes.
 Still there was the danger of mines and on 31 January 1917 after arrival in New York, Captain Baron advises the press that when approaching the English port of Falmouth on 21 December 1917 a British minesweeper who had been dispatched to clear mines from the approach route to the port, hit a mine itself.
 11 Officers and 7 crew died in the explosion which totally wrecked the navy ship.
 The Nieuw Amsterdam was only 5 miles away when the tragedy occurred.

 In November 1923 he is listed as “temporary” ashore due to illness.
 Temporary in HAL language indicates that it was expected that he would return in due course to his ship.
 Otherwise the entry would have read dismissed to due ill health.
 Cause of the illness is unknown but sadly he passes away on 04 February 1924 in Voorburg The Netherlands.
 The newspaper announcement reads: “After a short period with intense suffering”.
 He left behind his wife, 3 childeren and two grand children. (e)